 - The sixteen white stars symbolize the region’s cities and counties.
 The circle shape the stars are displayed in signifies the classic symbol of unity, and they all point to the center to represent the aspiration for regional cooperation.

 The flag as a whole was created to symbolize the sense of community shared by the region’s 1.7 million residents and its motto, “Hampton Roads—where Virginia meets the sea.”

-The flag of Hampton Roads is a registered trademark of the Hampton Roads Chamber of Commerce.
+The flag of Hampton Roads is a registered trademark of the Hampton Roads Chamber.
 Display the flag and show your regional pride.
 To purchase flag merchandise from the Chamber's exclusive vendor, visit www.aflagshop.com, or call 757.497.8947 ext.
 104.